 Author Paul Broadhurst states that the Great Bear was a central figure in the original myth of creation in the northern hemisphere, and the bear was believed to be the great primeval ancestor humanity (hence ‘forebears’).
 The Great Bear constellation, Ursa Major, circles around the North Star, and was used for navigation (hence taking ‘bearings’).
 Ancestral stories began: ‘It was in the time when the Bear was Lord…’.
 Later, bear-worship and star-lore gave way to a Sun-orientated zodiacal system.
 Broadhurst states that the word Arthur is a title of kingship used throughout the Celtic world. [source: The Secret Land – The Origins of Arthurian Legend and the Grail Quest, by Paul Broadhurst with Robin Heath]

 Archaeoastronomer Robin Heath states that an earlier polar mythology was eventually embedded in Arthurian legends.
 The Great Bear constellation, the seven stars known as Arthur’s Wain, the Dipper and the Plough, was universally used to locate the Polar Star and therefore determine true north.
 With evolution in time of the Pole Star from the constellation of the Dragon (Draco) to that of the Great Bear we glimpse the astronomical basis for the mythological birth of Arthur, known as The Bear, from his ‘father’, Uther Pendragon.
 There is evidence of prehistoric and medieval sites containing the name Arthur littered across the western half of the British Isles, and there is undoubtedly a connection between these sites and the north.
-Heath also notes that Arthur, as a typical solar hero, is associated with Jesus and a host of other solar-heroes who each has 12 followers, knights or disciples respectively.
+Heath also notes that Arthur, as a typical solar hero, is associated with Jesus and a host of other solar-heroes who each have 12 followers, knights or disciples respectively.
 The ‘once and future king’ implies some coming resurrection. [source: The Secret Land – The Origins of Arthurian Legend and the Grail Quest, by Paul Broadhurst with Robin Heath]

 Lastly, author and druid David Dom proposes that King Arthur was really an ancient Sun god, known by many different names in the Celtic myths of Wales and Ireland, and that the legends of Arthur are a constant retelling of the seasonal duality between light and darkness.
 There is the endless battle between the Winter King and the Summer King, regardless of the names by which they are known, and the frequent sojourn into the Underworld, only to return from it again in due time. [source: King Arthur and the Gods of the Round Table by David Dom]